masa-finance/docs/docs/developers/masa-contracts-staking/@openzeppelin/contracts/token/ERC20/extensions/ERC20Burnable.md

 function decreaseAllowance(address spender, uint256 subtractedValue) external nonpayable returns (bool)
 ```

 _Atomically decreases the allowance granted to `spender` by the caller.
-This is an alternative to {approve} that can be used as a mitigation for problems described in {IERC20-approve}.
-Emits an {Approval} event indicating the updated allowance.
+This is an alternative to \{approve\} that can be used as a mitigation for problems described in \{IERC20-approve\}.
+Emits an \{Approval\} event indicating the updated allowance.
 Requirements: - `spender` cannot be the zero address. - `spender` must have allowance for the caller of at least `subtractedValue`._

 #### Parameters